Care for your Club

 Active infill and ensure the surface is fit to play on.

-Prior to use after lockdown the surface will need to have all material removed and animal feces cleaned form surface.
+Prior to use after lockdown the surface will need to have all material removed and animal feces cleaned from the surface.
 Disinfect with an appropriate product, for example Sanitech, this must be approved by the carpet manufacture.

 Due to the inactivity on your site, vermin may take the opportunity to forage in areas where they wouldn’t normally explore, due to a reduction in human presence.